SIGNIFICANT ACCOUNTING POLICIES FOR THE YEAR ENDED MARCH 31,2025

 b) Foreign exchange Spot and Forwards contingent liabilities outstanding as at the balance sheet date are translated at the closing spot and forward rates respectively notified by FEDAI and interpolated rates for contracts of interim maturities.

-d) The resulting exchange differences are not recognized as income or expense for the period but accumulated in a separate account “Foreign Currency Translation Reserve” till the disposal of the net Investment.
+d) The resulting exchange differences are not recognized as income or expense for the period but accumulated in a separate account “Foreign Currency Translation Reserve” till the disposal ofthe net Investment.

 13 TAXES ON INCOME

 This comprise of provision for Income tax and deferred tax charge or credit (reflecting the tax effects of timing differences between accounting income and taxable income for the period) as determined in accordance with AS 22 (Accounting for taxes on Income) issued by ICAI.
-Deferred tax is recognised subject to consideration of prudence in respect of items of income and expenses those arise at one point of time and are capable of reversal in one or more subsequent periods.
-Deferred
+Deferred tax is recognized subject to consideration of prudence in respect of items of income and expenses those arise at one point of time and are capable of reversal in one or more subsequent periods.
+Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which the timing differences are expected to be reversed.
+The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the income statement in the period of enactment ofthe change.

 14 EARNINGS PER SHARE

-The bank reports basic and diluted earnings per equity share in accordance with the AS 20 (Earnings Per Share) issued by the ICAI.
+The bank reports basic and diluted earnings per equity share in accordance with the AS 20 (Earnings per Share) issued by the ICAI.
 Basic earnings per equity share has been computed by dividing net profit for the period by the weighted average number of equity shares outstanding for the period.
 Diluted earnings per equity share has been computed using the weighted average number of equity shares and dilutive potential equity shares outstanding during the period.

 15 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

-As per AS 29 (Provisions, Contingent Liabilities and Contingent Assets) issued by the ICAI, the Bank recognises provisions only when it has a present obligation as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and when a reliable estimate of the amount of the obligation can be made.
+As per AS 29 (Provisions, Contingent Liabilities and Contingent Assets) issued by the ICAI, the Bank recognizes provisions only when it has a present obligation as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and when a reliable estimate of the amount of the obligation can be made.

 Contingent liability is disclosed unless the possibility of an outflow of resources embodying economic benefit is remote.